Examples of weak amalgamation classes: The examples

 We denote by $\deg_G(x)$ the degree of a vertex $x$ in the graph $G$.
 Being cycle-free ensures that each $G\in \Gee$ has at least one vertex of degree $\loe 1$.
 Furthermore, every graph in $\Gee$ can be extended to a connected one, simply adding a new vertex connected to selected vertices of degree $\loe 1$ from each component.

 \begin{claim} $\Gee$ does not have CAP. \end{claim}

 \begin{pf}

 Fix a non-discrete (i.e., containing at least one edge) $H \in \Gee$ and choose $v \in H$ of degree $1$ (such a vertex exists, because $H$ is acyclic).
-We consider its two extensions by attaching to $v$ one of the following graphs.
+Consider two extensions of $H$ by attaching to $v$ one of the following graphs.

 Any amalgamation of the resulting graphs over $H$ contains two neighbors of degree $>2$, as either $v$ raises its degree (and $c$ is its neighbor) or else $c$ is identified with $a$ and consequently $a$ and $b$ have degrees $>2$.